Welcome to Saskatchewan Epilepsy Inc.

 "Saskatchewan Epilepsy Inc. encourages the members to talk about their seizures.
 When talking about your seizures you are empowering the people that you are talking to.
 By communicating to society about epilepsy, we will get rid of the stigmatism.
 Explain how people can help you when you are having a seizure.
 You might be pleasantly surprised by how many people are eager to help you."

 “Remember you are a person first, with epilepsy second.”

-In 1982 Mrs. Sunny Torgunrud, who had a son with epilepsy, and a friend with epilepsy decided to open an organization for those afflicted with the epilepsy and their families.
+In 1982 Mrs. Sunny Torgunrud, who had a son with epilepsy, and a friend with epilepsy decided to open an organization for those afflicted with epilepsy and their families.
 Presentations were provided, support meetings held and resources for members who needed assistance.
 Sunny completed a Bachelor in Social Work and Certificate in Human Justice.
-June 26, 1991 Sunny received the National Canada Volunteer Award presented in Ottawa from the Minister of National Health and Welfare of Canada.
+On June 26, 1991, Sunny received the National Canada Volunteer Award presented in Ottawa by the Minister of National Health and Welfare of Canada.

 DR. FELIX VELOSO, M.D., F.R.C.P.(c), F.A.A.N.